plone/training/testing/start.rst

 .. note::

   This command will install plonecli in the global user site-packages according to the official documentation.
-  Feel free to install it with your preferred method (virtualenv, pipenv, pyenv) if you want.
+  Feel free to install it using your preferred alternative method (virtualenv, pipenv, pyenv).

 .. note::
-  If you have already installed plonecli, please update at least bobtemplates.plone to last version (>= 5.0.1) because there are some important fixes needed for this training.
+  If you have already installed plonecli, please update at least bobtemplates.plone to the most recent version (>= 5.0.1) because there are some important fixes needed for this training.

 Now we can create a new package: